deepak2145/fabzero/README.md

 [here](./vinylcutter.md) for operating procedure of Roland Vinyl Cutter

 ## Day 3    19/03/2019
-Today we studied about the Sindoh 3
+Today we studied about the Sindoh 3DWOX DP200.Sindoh is known for its easy to use 3D printers.
+The DP200 has a built in camera which enables the user to check the print status remotely via laptop or phone.Click here
+[here](./3dprinter.md) for operating procedure of Sindoh 3DWOX DP200 3d printer.